 A forthcoming international survey of 240,000 workers by Barbara Annis shows that women feel professional exclusion in their workplaces, while men remain unaware that there’s a problem.
 Men resort to expressing old fashioned chivalry like opening doors and offering to pay for lunch, thinking this makes women feel more comfortable and appreciated.
-In fact it is the way that men exclude women from promotional opportunities, meetings, and mentorship that is a problem for women.
+In fact, it is the way that men exclude women from promotional opportunities, meetings, and mentorship that is a problem for women.

-In this post, I will discuss how social privileges operate for men and women at work.
+In this post, I will discuss how social privileges operate at work.
 I’ll discuss the social science evidence on the types of gender exclusion that women experience in different types of workplaces.
 I’ll also show how individual perceptions about gender discrimination are limited and don’t get to the heart of organisational issues.
 I’ll conclude with a discussion of how social scientists can help managers identify and act on gender exclusion in order to maximise productivity of their staff.

 Male Privilege at Work

 Annis notes in her article that men are often unaware they’re excluding women.
 They say they want to work productively with women but they’re confused as to how their behaviour affects women.
 In general, men report that there isn’t a problem with gender discrimination because they haven’t personally experienced sexism or because they’ve never “seen it” happen.
 Noticing gender discrimination is different than knowing the signs to look out for, or to put it another way – knowing how to see sexism.
 The fact that some men don’t fully understand what sexism is relates to social privilege, a term we use in social science to show how members of a dominant group receive benefits by virtue of their social characteristics such as gender, age, race and so on.
 In this case, it is male privilege at work.